nodejs/node/doc/guides/writing-tests.md

 ## Test directory structure

-See [directory structure overview][] for outline of existing test & locations, When deciding on whether to expand an existing test file or create a new one.
+See [directory structure overview][] for outline of existing test & locations.
-Consider going through the files related to the subsystem.
+When deciding on whether to expand an existing test file or create a new one, consider going through the files related to the subsystem.
 For example viewing tests for `test-streams` when writing for `lib/streams.js`.

 ## Test structure